bhargav-talpada/My-Netflix/README.md

 - Create Redux Store with UserSlice and Provide store on root level of page
 - Implement Sign Out
 - Update Profile
+- Bug Fix : signUp user displayname and picture
+- Bug Fix : if the user is not logged in Redirect browse to login and if user is login redirect login to browse
 - Fetch movies form TMDB

 # Features ⭐